kultuk/map-app/README.md

 npm run serve
 ```

+There's jwt key on the server files that should not be used on production.

 # API

 Both the `/register` and the `/login` methods return a jwt token (`auth_token`) on the body of the response.